muneebwaqas416/Operation_Resrach_1372/README.md

 # Operation_Resrach_1372
-This is the repositry for the course project of Operations Research It consists of 15 questions which are solved with the help of puthon pulp
+This is the repositry for the course project of Operations Research It consists of 15 questions which are solved with the help of python pulp